Oluccaro/Oluccaro/README.md

 Love learning new things and solving problems 🌐

-* I have experience working with fullstack web-development usgin PHP, Oracle PLSQL, HTML, CSS, Javascript...
+* I have experience working with fullstack web development using PHP, Oracle PLSQL, HTML, CSS, Javascript...

+* I have made projects in the Java Spring Ecosystem.

+* Made RESTful APIs using SpringBoot, SpringData JPA, and MySQL database.

+* Created a front-end for these projects using Angular with boostrap.

 * Studying software Development and Analysis.
-Currently Learning Angular, SpringBoot and PostgreSQL
+Currently diving into microservices architecture.

 Let's have some :mate:!